About Us

 Teen barista

-The VCU RRTC will form an Advisory Committee that will be made-up exclusively of people with IDD who will assist in all stages of research and knowledge translation activities.
-Key activities will include: 1) establishing a National Resource Center for individuals with IDD and their families and 2) conducting a variety of customized dissemination and knowledge transfer activities.
+The VCU RRTC has an Advisory Committee that is made up exclusively of people with IDD who will assist in all stages of research and knowledge translation activities.
+Key activities will include expanding the National Resource Center for individuals with IDD and their families and conducting various customized dissemination and knowledge transfer activities.

-The grant began Oct.
-1, 2019 and will run for five years.
-The studies' results will be shared nationally and internationally through research briefs, journal articles, online trainings, conference presentations, and social media.
+The grant began in September.
+1, 2024, and will run for five years.
+The studies' results will be shared nationally and internationally through research briefs, journal articles, online training, conference presentations, and social media.